Marshfield Area Coalition for Youth

 Parents Who Host Lose the Most – an annual awareness campaign developed by Ohio Parents for Drug Free Youth.
 Campaign materials are designed to educate parents and other adults about the legal consequences of serving alcohol to an underage person.

-Prescription Drug Task Force – a workgroup developing a comprehensive plan to reduce prescription drug misuse.
+Drug Task Force – a workgroup developing a comprehensive plan to reduce prescription drug misuse.

 Wood County Crime Stoppers Tip Line